hlrs-vis/covise/src/tools/Revit/OpenFOAM/README.md

 Copy OpenFOAMInterface.addin from the directory `<sourcedir>/BIM/Resources` and OpenFOAMInterface.dll from your default build output folder (depending on you Visual Studio Setup it's `C:\opt\lib\`) to `C:\Users\<Username>\AppData\Roaming\Autodesk\Revit\Addins\<Version>`.

 Your good to go.
-Revit will prompt you at startup to choose if you wanna load the addin always.
+Revit will prompt you always at startup to choose if you wanna load the addin.

 Have fun.